jeefle/EC500/README.md

 ### Running instructions
   *Note: Set up Google Cloud credentials as a global variable*

-  To use in program, insert a twitter handle and credentials.
+  To use in program, insert a twitter handle and twitter API credentials.

+  downloadconvert.py is the final API.
+After downloading all prerequisites, make sure to download labelvideo.py, makevid.py, and  twitter.py as they are dependencies for downloadconvert.py.

 ### TODO